-Bachelor of Management Studies (Public Relations)
+Bachelor of Management Studies with Honours (Public Relations, Strategic Management)

 Rebecca Foote loves her job as a communications advisor for SKYCITY Entertainment Group in Auckland.

 “It’s a really varied, cool role.
 My role is on the promotion and internal communication side of things; to protect and promote SkyCity’s brand to media, council, government and other key stakeholders," says Rebecca.

 Originally from Te Puke, near Tauranga, she gained the skills required for a successful career in communications through Waikato’s Bachelor of Management Studies (BMS), majoring in Public Relations and Strategic Management.

 “SkyCity is such an exciting business that every day is different; there’s always a new challenge to take on.
 We’ve got fantastic restaurants, a theatre, a convention centre, the Sky Tower, two luxury hotels, a casino and more!”

 “I work closely with celebrity chefs, hotel managers, marketing managers and other staff across the business on everything from restaurant openings, filming and photography, to leveraging major events such as Chinese New Year, and milestone announcements around the New Zealand International Convention Centre," says Rebecca.

 “We’re a nation of small businesses, so understanding the business and management side of things is a big advantage in any career.
 I was able to tailor my degree to focus on Public Relations, backed by a solid foundation of business knowledge – there are few other degrees that offer that kind of flexibility.”

 Rebecca liked the fact that Waikato Management School has Triple Crown Accreditation - placing it in the top 1% of business schools worldwide.
 "I knew I was going to get a degree that would be respected by employers if I wanted to work internationally.
 Hamilton is close to my home town of Tauranga, and it has affordable living costs as well.”